ammartin8/cafe-landing-page/README.md

 The following technologies are used to build this application:

 * HTML, CSS, JavaScript
-* Bootstrap

 ## Features

 * Core Features will include the following\:
-    1. A main page displaying cafe and drink products
+    1. A home page featuring a landing page of Japan
     2. A email sign up for users

 ## Milestones

 1. Create Intro Main Landing Page
-2. Create Additional Landing Product Page displaying cafe features
+2. Create An About Us Page
-3. Create sign up page
+3. Create Contact Us Page
 4. Add validation errors if information is not correct or missing
 5. Work on thank you page upon submission of form